Local dominance unveils clusters in networks: Results

 \subsubsection{Detection of multiscale community structure}

-As partially reflected in the decision graph of the LS algorithm for the Ravasz-Barab\'asi network (Fig. \textbf{S4}C and D), the reliance on local dominance of our method to identify local leaders naturally lends itself to detect multiscale community structure \cite{sales2007extracting,clauset2008hierarchical,mucha2010community}.
+As partially reflected in the decision graph of the LS algorithm for the Ravasz-Barab\'asi network (see Supplementary Fig. 4C-D), the reliance on local dominance of our method to identify local leaders naturally lends itself to detect multiscale community structure \cite{sales2007extracting,clauset2008hierarchical,mucha2010community}.
 To illustrate this point, we generate a multiscale network made of two levels: four top-level communities with 400 nodes each and inter-connection probability $p_1=0.0002$, each top level community contains four second-level communities with 100 nodes each and $p_2=0.035$ \cite{sales2007extracting,clauset2008hierarchical}.
 Each second-level community is generated by the standard Barab\'asi-Albert model \cite{barabasi1999emergence} with $m=7$ that yields $\langle k \rangle=14$ (see Fig. \ref{fig:multiscale}A).
 The LS method correctly identifies two levels of community structure with a notable gap between first four top-level centers, which have similar $\tilde{k}_i\times\tilde{l}_i$, and other potential centers, as shown in Fig. \ref{fig:multiscale}B. Then taking the twelve subsequent centers, these sixteen centers together correspond to the sixteen second-level communities, and their affiliation within each top-level communities are correct (see the tree structure for local leaders in Fig. \ref{fig:multiscale}C).
 As all sixteen second-level communities are statistically equivalent, the directionality of community centers (Fig. \ref{fig:multiscale}C) is determined by fluctuations in the network generating mechanism.
 The partition obtained by the LS method has an $F_1$-score of 0.99 at the top level and of $F_1=0.56$ at the second level.
 Misclassifications at the second level mainly come from a relatively large inter-connection probability $p_2$, which blurs the boundary between communities.
-In comparison, the Louvain algorithm only detects four large communities at the top-level but no further smaller communities due to the resolution limit \cite{fortunato2007resolution}.
-The $F_1$-score of partitions by the Louvain algorithm equals $1$ and $0.40$ for the top-level and second-level evaluations, respectively.
-This demonstrate the strength of the LS method on detecting smaller scale community structure.
+In comparison, the Louvain algorithm only detects four large communities that correspond to the top-level ones with $F_1$-score equals 1, but it cannot detect second-level smaller communities due to the resolution limit \cite{fortunato2007resolution}.
+This demonstrates the strength of the LS method on detecting smaller scale community structure.

 One reason that LS works on detecting multiscale structure resides in the fact that the average path length between nodes is governed by the connection probability \cite{evans2022linking}.
 The distance between nodes from different second-level communities within the same top-level community is on average shorter than the distance between nodes from different top-level communities, and thus the hierarchical structure is uncovered by the LS method.
 Another reason is the intrinsic heterogeneity in each second-level community.